-- 13.17.27 Ground Floor Retail and Customer Service Uses.
+13.17.27 Ground Floor Retail and Customer Service Uses.
 Retail and customer service uses fronting on and having a public entrance onto a public street or a public open space, located at the first floor level of a multistory building, and not exceeding 10,000 square feet for each separately leased establishment shall not be required to provide any accessory parking.
-Where parking is provided it shall be subject to the other provisions of this Section 13.17.1 above. - 13.17.8 Loading.
-The Planning Board, in its approval of a Final Development Plan, may waive any requirements for the amount, location and design of loading facilities within a Development Parcel, and may permit loading facilities to be shared across various uses and lots within the PUD-KS District. - 13.18 Traffic Transportation Mitigation Measures.
-In reviewing a development proposal Development Proposal under the provisions of this Section 13.7010 and Section 19.20, tThe Planning Board shall determine that the proponent has demonstrated, at the time of Final Development Plan approval, a commitment to implementing a Transportation Demand Management and Mitigation Program consistent with the reduced parking mandated in this PUD zoning and the capacity limitations of the transportation network that serves the Kendall Square area, including roadways and public transportation systems.
-The measures to be taken in this program must address: - (1) The amount of parking provided, - (2) The scale of development, and the mix of uses proposed, and development phasing,
+Where parking is provided it shall be subject to the other provisions of this Section 13.17.1 above.

+- 13.17.8 Loading.
+The Planning Board, in its approval of a Final Development Plan, may waive any requirements for the amount, location and design of loading facilities within a Development Parcel, and may permit loading facilities to be shared across various uses and lots within the PUD-KS District. - 13.18 Traffic Mitigation Measures.
+In reviewing a development proposal Development Proposal under the provisions of this Section 13.7010 and Section 19.20, the Planning Board shall determine that the proponent has demonstrated, at the time of Final Development Plan approval, a commitment to a Transportation Demand Management Program consistent with the reduce parking mandated in this PUD.
+The measures to be taken in this program must address: - (1) The amount of parking provided, - (2) The scale of development and the mix of uses proposed, and

-(3) The assumptions employed with regard to the proportion of automobile use trips by each mode for those traveling to the site- $\frac{1}{2}$
+(3) The assumptions employed with regard to the proportion of automobile use for those traveling to the site.